VishalRashmika/news-app/README.md

 # news-app
-a news app using next.js
+a US news app using next.js